IonicaIuliaLoredana/Terraform-Packer-Azure/README.md

-# Easily Create Azure VM Custom Linux Images for ASP.NET Core Services with GitHub Actions and Packer
-# Azure Linux Image for ASP.NET Core App with GitHub Actions and Packer
+# Azure Linux Image for ASP.NET Core App with Terraform, GitHub Actions and Packer

 The project is structured in two main parts:
  1) the provisioning of the VM in Azure Cloud using Terraform